-The RICA educational program strives to provide a rigorous instructional program while focusing on students' social/emotional skill development. employs a strong behavior management system (RISE program) and helps students build their resilience, perseverance, self-awareness, and growth mindset skills, all while learning how their behaviors impact others through restorative justice practices.
+The RICA educational program strives to provide a rigorous instructional program while focusing on students' social/emotional skill development.
+The school employs a strong behavior management system (RISE program) and helps students build their resilience, perseverance, self-awareness, and growth mindset skills, all while learning how their behaviors impact others through restorative justice practices.
 There is a small staff to student ratio in order to provide as much individualized and personalized instruction as possible.
 A variety of specialized services are offered in a highly structured classroom setting which stresses the consistent implementation of each student's goals on their IEP.
 Instruction follows the MCPS curriculum and is based on Common Core State Standards.
 The expectation is that all students will graduate with a high school diploma.
-Academic and special course offerings include english/language arts/reading, math literature through pre-calculus, foreign quantitative language. studies/history/government, sciences, art, music, physical education, technology, career awareness and site-based work experience.
+Academic and special course offerings include english/language arts/reading, math pre-calculus, quantitative literature through foreign language. social studies/history/government, sciences, art, music, physical education, technology, career awareness and site-based work experience.
 When students demonstrate social-emotional readiness, they have the opportunity to mainstream into Montgomery County's comprehensive school programs, including Thomas Edison School of Technology, with the goal of eventually returning full-time to a less restrictive environment.